takigama/takiuino/README.md

 ## Thanks go to....

-Maniacbug - for his work on the 1284 originally. (https://maniacbug.wordpress.com/2011/11/27/arduino-on-atmega1284p-4/
+Maniacbug - for his work on the 1284 originally, from [here](https://maniacbug.wordpress.com/2011/11/27/arduino-on-atmega1284p-4/).

-The Optiboot folk - for making the awesome optiboot code! (https://code.google.com/p/optiboot/)
+The Optiboot folk - for making the awesome optiboot code!
+Available [here](https://code.google.com/p/optiboot/).

 ## What is it?